You can make a difference to your child's future

 Outside of work Hannah is an artist who loves to bring creativity into all areas of her life.
 Hannah can often be found at the beach with her family and friends and loves to travel!

 Laura has always had a passion for working with children to help them achieve their goals.
-From this passion she started studying Occupational Therapy at Deakin University in Geelong and is in her final year.
+Following this passion she studied Occupational Therapy at Deakin University in Geelong.

-At the end of her degree she hopes to pursue a career in paediatrics where she can continue to provide therapy to children.
-She has extensive experience working with children with disabilities through her work as a disability support worker, University placements and private respite work over the past three years.
+Laura has extensive experience working with children with disabilities through her work as a disability support worker, Therapy Assistant and private respite work over the past three years.

 This previous experience and her studies have enabled her to expand her skills as a